Article written by Kellands Hale our preferred independent advice firm.

 This article is not intended to be financial advice to any individual.
 The views expressed are those of the author and Moneyfacts.co.uk does not endorse the content.

 The UK phased in pension auto enrolment in October 2012 and this means many people will start accumulating pension benefits from the age of 22.
 Average life expectancy in 2021 for a 22 year old male is 86 years and for a female 89 years.
 This means that on average, people could be invested in a pension scheme for over 60 years.

-Pension benefits can currently be accessed from age 55 although there are proposals to increase the minimum pension age to 57 in 2028.
+Pension benefits can currently be accessed from age 55 however the government has confirmed that this will be increasing to age 57 in April 2028

 In years gone by, Defined Benefit (DB) pensions were commonplace.
 DB (sometimes known as final salary) pensions provided a guaranteed level of income based on a pension scheme member’s salary and length of service.
 For various reasons, DB pension schemes are now rare in the private sector although accumulated DB benefits generally continue to increase in line with inflation in deferment.

 Instead, most pension schemes are now defined contribution (DC) arrangements, where the level of benefits that these schemes provide varies based on a range of factors including the level of contributions, investment returns and charges, amongst others.

 In a DB scheme, investment returns do not influence the benefits paid to members, but investment returns are paramount to the benefits payable from a DC scheme, therefore getting the investment strategy right is crucial.